Last updated: January 2026

 Decide on how to pay early on

-After the house is sorted and everyone’s signed the contracts, you should decide how you’ll pay bills as a house.
+After the house is sorted and everyone’s signed the contracts, you should decide how you’ll handle payments as a household.

 The easiest option is to use a bill-splitting service, like Split The Bills.
-We’ll set up and manage all the bills for the house.
-All you and your housemates have to do is make one payment each month.
-Plus, you won’t have to chase anyone to ensure all the bills are paid on time!
+We’ll bundle and split everything easily, setting up and managing all the bills for the house.
+All you and your housemates have to do is make one simple payment each month.
+Plus, you won’t have to chase anyone for money – meaning zero household awkwardness!

-If you decide against using a bill-splitting service, you’ll have to manage multiple utility accounts between your household yourself.
-This will involve contacting your water and energy suppliers, setting up accounts, and paying monthly or quarterly direct debits.
-Don’t forget, the designated bill payer in your house will need to collect these payments from each housemate every month, and then ensure all the bills are paid on time.
+If you decide against a bill-splitting service, you’ll have to manage multiple utility accounts yourself.
+This will involve contacting your water and energy suppliers, setting up accounts, and tracking monthly or quarterly direct debits.
+Don’t forget, the designated bill payer in your house will have to collect these payments from each housemate every month, and then ensure everything is paid on time.

-We’ve got a guide on ‘where to start with student bills’, which covers how to set up each bill in more detail.
+Learn where to start with student bills to understand how to set up each bill in more detail.

 Share the responsibility

-If you decide that you’re going to pay your bills yourself, you should share the responsibility.
-The best way to do this is to sit down with your future housemates and work out who’ll pay which bill.
-For example, one person pays the energy bill, one pays the water bill, and one pays the broadband bill.
-This ensures that one person doesn’t have to deal with all the stress and hassle of setting up all the bills.
+If you do decide that you’re going to manage the bills yourself, don’t take it all on alone.
+Sit down with your future housemates and work out who’ll manage which bill.
+For example, one person tackles the energy bill, one takes the water bill, and another handles the WiFi bill.
+This ensures that one person doesn’t get stuck with all the boring admin.

 When should I set up my bills?

-Generally, you should get your bills set up as quickly as possible.
-We go over when you should set up individual bills below.
+Generally, you should get your bills sorted as quickly as possible.
+We go over when you should set up individual services below.

 When to set up gas and electricity bills as a student

-You should aim to set up your utilities ahead of time, and we’d recommend getting the ball rolling with this as as soon as you know your move in date.
+You should aim to set up your utilities ahead of time, and we’d recommend getting the ball rolling as soon as you know your move-in date.
 This will ensure essentials such as your broadband are in place from the get-go.
-On the first day, you should take pictures of your electricity meters (and gas if you have one).
+On the first day, snap pictures of your electricity meters (and gas if you have one).
 Then, you’ll need to send your meter reading to your current energy provider or utilities management company (like us!).
-You can find this out where your meter is situated online or you can ask your landlord or agent.
-This is so you’re only charged for your usage only and not that of the previous tenant.
+If you can’t find the meters, ask your landlord or letting agent.
+This is so you’re only charged for your own usage, not that of the previous tenant.

-Once you’ve given your meter readings and have told them the date you moved in, the energy company will set up an account for you.
+Once you’ve submitted your readings and have told them the date you moved in, the energy company will set up your account.
 Then, you can set up a monthly direct debit to pay your bill.

-You should also set up your water bill shortly after you move in.
-You’ll be assigned one water supplier for your particular area, so it should be easy to find the supplier.
+You should also look into setting up your water bill shortly after you move in.
+You’ll be assigned one water supplier based on your area, so they’ll be easy to find.
 Check if you’ve got a water meter or if you’re on a standard tariff.
-If you’ve got a water meter, you’ll need to take a picture of it and send it to your supplier to set up your account.
+If you’ve got a meter, take a photo of it and send it over to the supplier to get your account running.

 When to set up student broadband

-This is the one bill you set up shortly before you move in.
-Most broadband providers will send a router through the post or arrange for an engineer to install one.
-Either way, this will likely take a couple of weeks.
-If you want internet immediately, set up your broadband as early possible, prior to moving in.
+This is the one bill you want to set up before you move in.
+Most broadband providers will send a router through the post or arrange for an engineer to install it.
+Either way, this can easily take a couple of weeks.
+If you want internet immediately, set up your broadband as early as possible, before moving in.

-Check out our guide, ‘How to set up your broadband bills’, for more information.
+Discover how to set up your broadband bills for more information.

 When to set up your TV Licence as a student

 This should be done shortly after moving in (if you’ve decided you need one).
-You can pay for a TV Licence online, and then you can start watching live TV immediately.
+You can pay for a TV licence online, and then you can start watching live TV or BBC iPlayer immediately.

 How Split The Bills can help

-If you’re looking forward to a stress-free summer, and having all your bills set up and managed for you, then a bill-splitting service is likely to be the best option!
+If you’re looking forward to a stress-free summer and having all your bills set up and managed for you, then a bill-splitting service is the ultimate shortcut.

 Split The Bills is a bill-splitting service trusted by thousands of students nationwide.
-We handle all the stress and responsibility of setting up utility accounts, managing direct debits, and ensuring everyone pays their share!
-You don’t need to worry about when or how to set up each bill; you just need to create an account with us, and we’ll do the rest.
+We handle all the hassle of setting up utility accounts, managing direct debits, and ensuring everyone pays their fair share!
+You don’t need to stress about when or how to set up each bill; you just need to create an account with us, and we’ll handle the rest.

-You can create a personalised package based on what your house needs.
-You can include energy, broadband, water and even a TV Licence if you plan on watching live TV.
+You can create a personalised package based entirely on what your house needs.
+You can include energy, WiFi, water and even a TV Licence if you plan on watching live TV.

-If you want to make your uni experience as simple as possible, learn more about how Split The Bills works or get a price today!
+If you want to make your uni experience as simple as possible, get a price today!

 Read More »